nicklalone/IGME-689---Assembly_6502/05 - Player Input/01 - Making Movement Happen.md

 ; 2 fewer pixels on either side will help us with
 ; edge cases.
 ; We'll talk about 2's compliment soon because we're setting a 1 to direction.
-; And by soon, I mean in this document.
+; And by soon, I mean in this program as we flesh it out.
 ;============================

 	LDA #76		; Center of screen